AlexBroadbent/jackson-dsl/README.md

 ### Arrays

-The `array` function provides a wrapper for the Jackson Type `ArrayNode`, which takes a set of values: primitives, objects arrays.
+The `array` function (or `arr` as an alias) provides a wrapper for the Jackson Type `ArrayNode`, which takes a set of values: primitives, objects arrays.

 The function: